 While the term date night initially conjures up images of romance, flowers, and chocolate, it doesn’t always need to be those things.
 Taking the opportunity to go on dates – quality time together – with your kid(s) can be very beneficial to your relationship with them, just like date nights are beneficial to couples.

 I love taking my children on dates because it makes them feel special and sets aside time that can be more unstructured and open to conversations that may not happen elsewhere.
-It’s a time to learn something about your child you may not have known, to delve deeper into topics they are interested in, getting to know your kid a little better, and develop a trusting relationship together.
+It’s a time to learn something about your child you may not have known, to delve deeper into topics they are interested in, and develop a trusting relationship together.

 1 – Take a hike

 Literally go in the woods and hike.
 This is my go-to date idea with my kids.
 It gives us time away from the world, often without a cell phone connection (just tell someone where you’re going for safety reasons), and time to enjoy nature together.
 Conversation is easy when you’re walking together.
 Find a local park to hike at or use the popular AllTrails app to find trails nearby.

 2 – Paint pottery